Bernard Mandeville

-Bernard Mandeville, or Bernard de Mandeville (/ˈmændəˌvɪl/; 15 November 1670 – 21 January 1733), was an Anglo-Dutch philosopher, political economist and satirist.
-Born in Rotterdam, Netherlands, he lived most of his life in England and used English for most of his published works.
+Bernard Mandeville, or Bernard de Mandeville (/ˈmændəˌvɪl/; 15 November 1670 – 21 January 1733), was an Anglo-Dutch philosopher, political economist, satirist, writer and physician.
+Born in Rotterdam, he lived most of his life in England and used English for most of his published works.
 He became famous for The Fable of the Bees.

 Life

-Mandeville was born on 15 November 1670, at Rotterdam in the Netherlands, where his father was a prominent physician of Huguenot origin.
+Mandeville was born on 15 November 1670, in Rotterdam, the Netherlands, where his father was a prominent physician of Huguenot origin.
 On leaving the Erasmus school at Rotterdam he showed his ability by an Oratio scholastica de medicina (1685), and at Leiden University in 1689 he produced the thesis De brutorum operationibus, in which he advocated the Cartesian theory of automatism among animals.
 In 1691 he took his medical degree, pronouncing an inaugural disputation, De chylosi vitiata.
 He moved to England to learn the language, and succeeded so remarkably that many refused to believe he was a foreigner.
 His father had been banished from Rotterdam in 1693 for involvement in the Costerman tax riots on 5 October 1690; Bernard himself may well have been involved.

 As a physician Mandeville was well respected and his literary works were successful as well.
 His conversational abilities won him the friendship of Lord Macclesfield (chief justice 1710–1718), who introduced him to Joseph Addison, described by Mandeville as "a parson in a tye-wig."
 He died of influenza on 21 January 1733 at Hackney, aged 62.

 There is a surviving image of Mandeville but many details of his life still have to be researched.
 Although the name Mandeville attests a French Huguenot origin, his ancestors had lived in the Netherlands since at least the 16th century.
+However, in the Oxford University Press journal Notes and Queries, Arne Jansen states that Mandeville's family bible shows him to have been "a fifth-generation Dutchman: his great-great-grandfather Johannes or Jean de Mandeville had come from Artesia to Groningen in 1569 as a captain in the companies of Caspar de Robles".